The Best Burger Recipe

 At this point, I always like to do a flavor test, just in case something is off.
 Take about a tablespoon of the beef mixture and flatten it into a tiny burger patty.
 Put it on a small plate in the microwave for 20 seconds.
 If it’s no longer pink on the outside or inside, it’s cooked.
 Give it a taste.
 It’s not going to taste as good as your eventual burger, but you can tell if there’s enough seasoning.
 If you feel the need to add a little bit more, add it to the meat mixture, but be careful not to stir it very much when mixing it in.

 Using your hands, take one portion of meat and form it into a big meatball.
 You want a nice tight compacted sphere.
 Once you have that, use your palms to evenly flatten it into a circle.
+Or you could use a burger press to get them to the exact size and shape you want every time.
 I like them about 4 inches in diameter and 3/4 inches thick.
-Try to make them a little bit thinner in the middle.
+Try to make them a little bit thinner in the middle, even if you use a burger press.
 Why?
 As the patties cook they tend to bulge at the middle and you get an uneven surface, a burger that bulges in the middle.
 Thinning them at the middle when forming the patties will help counter this.

 When you flatten the patties, they sometimes crack a bit along the edges.
 Just run the palm of your hand around to push the edges in a bit and smooth any cracks.